 World View Enterprises' Stratollite balloon system is scheduled to carry a KFC Zinger chicken sandwich to the stratosphere on June 21, representatives of both companies announced today (June 13).
-[Update 6/21: The launch has been delayed to Thursday, June 22.]
+[Update 6/28: The launch is now scheduled for Thursday, June 29, with the launch window opening at 8 a.m.
+EDT.]

 The flight will mark the first multiday mission for Stratollite, and the longest-ever controlled stratospheric balloon voyage with a commercial payload, KFC representatives said.